Proven-Paradox/shaper-system/Handbook.md

 Cost: 10 MP
 Damage: x3 (Dark)
 Duration: 2 round
-Special: If this Ability hits, the target becomes [Drained](#drained) for two rounds.
+Effect: If this Ability hits, the target becomes [Drained](#drained) for two rounds.
 Description: Anything that does lingering darkness damage.
 This can be a dark incantation, invoking the aid of a dark spirit, a gravity weapon, or similar effects.

 ________________